AlvBarros/dependency_injection/README.md

 ## Real life example and implementation

-In my [OneDart project](), I need to create an authentication layer so that my users can create accounts and authenticate themselves.
+In one of my side projects I need to create an authentication layer so that my users can create accounts and authenticate themselves.

 Since I was still deciding on which one to use, I created a dependency injection structure so that I can easily swap out whenever I'd like to test another authentication service.